simondeziel/aa-profiles/README.markdown

 # aa-profiles

-This is a collections of Ubuntu profiles that were collected from various sources or that I wrote myself.
+This is a collection of Ubuntu profiles that were collected from various sources or that I wrote myself.

 ## Puppet integration